How to Use a Menstrual Cup: A Step-by-Step Guide

 via GIPHY

-When you’re on your period, you can just rinse it thoroughly with warm water after each use.
-But at the end of your period, you will need to disinfect it.
-All you have to do is rinse it, and boil it for 3-5 minutes.
-There are many cup cleaners, you can also purchase too!
+When on their period, they can just rinse it thoroughly with warm water after each use.
+But at the end of their period, they will need to disinfect it.
+All they have to do is rinse it, and boil it for 3-5 minutes.
+There are many cup cleaners, you can also purchase for them too!

 Menstrual Cup FAQ

-Each company has a different size guide, but if you are new to the period world, then choose the smaller size.
-If you are over 30 and have had a baby, than get the larger size.
+Each company has a different size guide, but if your teen is new to the period world, then choose the smaller size.

-Can I use a cup with an IUD?
+Can they use a cup with an IUD?

 Yes!
-Talk to your doctor first though to make sure the strings of the IUD are cut short.
-If you are ever questioning anything, always as your doctor as they will give you the best advice!
+Talk to their doctor first though to make sure the strings of the IUD are cut short.
+If they are ever questioning anything, always ask a doctor as they will give the best advice!

 How are they different from tampons?

 Menstrual cups actually collect the flow, where tampons absorb the blood.
-A major plus about cups is you don’t have to worry about Toxic Shock Syndrome.
+A major plus about cups is your teen doesn't have to worry about Toxic Shock Syndrome.
 If you want to learn more about that, read out blog here.

-No, when you insert a menstrual cup there is no where for the cup to go beyond your vaginal canal.
-If it seems really far up your vaginal canal, use your muscles to work the cup low enough for you to grab it with your fingers.
-If you're ever worried or concerned, talk to a trusted friend or caregiver, and when in doubt, contact your doctor.
+No, when a menstrual cup is inserted there is no where for the cup to go beyond the vaginal canal.
+If it seems really far up the vaginal canal, they can use their muscles to work the cup low enough to grab it with their fingers.
+If they're ever worried or concerned, they can talk to a trusted friend or caregiver, and when in doubt, contact a doctor.

 Will it get stuck?

 No, the cup has nowhere to go but out.
-If you are trying to remove it, but it seems stuck, stay calm and make sure your muscles are relaxed.
-It’s only because it’s suctioned really well, so try to find the base of the cup and pinch it to loosen the suction.
+If your teen is trying to remove it, but it seems stuck, encourage them to stay calm and make sure their muscles are relaxed.
+It’s only because it’s suctioned really well, so they should try to find the base of the cup and pinch it to loosen the suction.

 What are they made of?

 Menstrual cups are made of silicone.
-They need to be flexible to move with your body and are made with high quality healthcare grade silicone.
+They need to be flexible to move with the body and are made with high quality healthcare grade silicone.

 How much do they hold?